 4.1.
 In consideration of the satisfactory performance of the Contract, the Department or Agency shall promptly process a proper invoice for payment in accordance with the terms of this Contract.

 4.2.
 The total payment for products and services provided under a fixed price contract or the fixed price element of a combined fixed price – time and materials contract, shall be the firm fixed price submitted by the Contractor in its Bid.
-For time and materials contracts, or contracts which include both fixed price and time and materials elements, total payments to the Contractor pursuant to this Contract may not exceed $_________________ (the “NTE Amount”), which includes $_______________ for the base period [if one or more option periods exist, then include: and $_____________ for the option period(s)].
+For time and materials contracts, or contracts which include both fixed price and time and materials elements, total payments to the Contractor pursuant to this Contract may not exceed $_________________ (the “NTE Amount”), which includes $_______________ for the base period.
 The Contractor shall notify the Contract Manager, in writing, at least 60 days before time and material obligations are expected to reach the NTE Amount.
 The Contractor shall have no obligation to perform the time and materials requirements under this Contract after payments reach the NTE Amount.
 The cessation of the Contractor’s obligation to perform under this paragraph 4.2 is expressly conditioned on the following: that prior to the NTE Amount being reached, the Contractor shall: (i) give the notice required under this paragraph 4.2; (ii) promptly consult with the Department or Agency and cooperate in good faith with the Department or Agency to establish a plan of action to assure that every reasonable effort has been undertaken by the Contractor to complete critical work in progress prior to the date the NTE Amount will be reached; and (iii) secure data bases, systems, platforms and/or applications on which the Contractor is working so that no damage or vulnerabilities to any of the same will exist due to the existence of any such unfinished work.

 4.3.
 The Contractor shall submit invoices as required in the IFB.
 Invoices that contain both fixed price and time and material items must clearly identify the items to either fixed price or time and material billing.
 Invoices for third-party software support and maintenance will be paid on an annual basis.
 Each invoice must include the Contractor’s Federal Tax Identification Number: [enter the Contractor Tax ID number].
 The Contractor’s eMM identification number is [enter the Contractor’s eMM ID number].
 Payments to the Contractor pursuant to this Contract shall be made no later than 30 days after the Department’s receipt of a proper invoice from the Contractor.
 Charges for late payment of invoices other than as prescribed by Title 15, Subtitle 1, of the State Finance and Procurement Article, Annotated Code of Maryland, as from time-to-time amended, are prohibited.
 Invoices shall be submitted to the Contract Manager.
 The final payment under this Contract will not be made until after certification is received from the Comptroller of the State that all taxes have been paid